nickylogan/ICRS/README.md

 ### Data acquisition

-The data were gathered from UPH's database for all students, including alumnis from previous years.
-The gathered students' data were from cohorts 2012 until 2015.
+With permission from UPH, the data were gathered from their database for all students, including alumnis from previous years.
+The gathered Informatics students' data were from cohorts 2012 until 2015.
+Along with them, past curriculum structures were also given.

-// TODO: add more

 ### Data cleansing